 - Durable, natural-looking porcelain teeth that are fixed to these implants by dental cement or screws

 What Can I Expect From a Full Mouth Dental Implant?

 The extent of your treatment process can depend on your individual condition and preferences, but it begins with the placement of dental implants in the jawbone.
 Modern technology allows us to place fixed temporary bridges on the implants on the day of implant placement.
 This technology provides us a very easy transition from bad or no teeth to a beautiful set of temporary teeth in one visit.
 The final, permanent implant bridges will fully restore function and comfort.
 It is the very best option on all of dentistry.

 How Can I Maintain My New Teeth?

-Cleaning of Fixed Implant Bridges and Full Mouth Implant Bridges is the same as natural teeth.
+Cleaning your implant bridges is the same as your natural teeth.
 By brushing, flossing, using a Waterpik and regular dental hygiene patients can easily maintain their new teeth.
 Implants do not decay, so, though we don’t recommend it, homecare is actually less important than with teeth.

 We provide all our Full Mouth Implant patients with complimentary nightguards.
 A nightguard is a plastic bite wafer worn at night to keep the upper and lower teeth from touching each other.
 These are especially important for patients with a history of clenching or grinding (bruxism).

 The cost varies greatly depending upon the region, doctor’s training, implant type, number of implants, the need for bone grafting and how many teeth we end up putting back (8, 10, 12 or 14).
 Overall cost of full mouth dental implant treatment can range from $30,000 to $70,000.

 To learn more about Full Mouth Treatment and how we can help you please fill out the form below.